 What is a Business Loan?

-As such, we have listed the main business loan types below for you to consider.
+As such, we have listed the three primary types of business loan below:

 As noted above, the most common type of business financing is that of a conventional loan.
 This will usually come from a traditional bank or building society, although in some cases, it could be from a specialist lender.
 This is likely to be the case if your business was recently launched, or if your business is currently in an adverse financial position.

 The fundamentals of a business loan from a high street lender will work much in the same way as any other loan type.
-In other words, you will borrow a fixed amount of money at a fixed rate of interest.
-You will then make your repayments each and every month until the loan is repaid in full.
+In other words, you borrow a fixed amount of money at a fixed rate of interest and make your repayments each month until both the loan plus accrued interests are is repaid in full.